🌅 Building Semantic Search for 100k+ Creative Assets

 - • Detecting duplicates before embedding

-- • Handling PSDs that were 99 percent white
+- • Handling PSDs that were effectively blank

 Design choices